 At this time, the fact that a crime is a felony does not by itself mean that it cannot be sealed, unless the convictions in question are first or second degree felonies.

-As of 2019, the Ohio legislature is considering an update to felony expungement laws If passed into law, the bill in question would allow for the sealing of first, second, and third first degree felony records.
+As of 2019, the Ohio legislature was considering an update to felony expungement laws If passed into law, the bill in question would allow for the sealing of first, second, and third first degree felony records.
 It would also, however, lengthen the amount of time you would have to wait to seal records of other felonies.
+This law has NOT been put into effect as of 2022.
+However, there have been other changes that did make expungement easier.
+We write about those changes in our articles, “Updated Laws on Sealing and Expungement in Ohio” and “The Two Requirements for Expungement in Ohio.”

 Legislative Considerations for the Future

 Senate Bill 160 also proposes that first and second degree felonies be expungeable, but only after significant waiting periods.
-First, second, and third degree felonies are currently not expungeable.
+First and second felonies are currently not expungeable.
 The proposed law requires a 20-year wait after your conviction on a first degree felony to apply for expungement; you will have to wait 15 years for second degree felony.
 Lower level felonies would carry 10 year waiting periods.
 The waiting period for those convictions is currently only 3 years.

 So even if your conviction is not currently eligible for expungement, keep an eye on expungement law moving forward.
 The law continues to expand so that people with criminal records long past will continue to see more chances at having the record sealed.